 - Encryption – Whenever necessary or appropriate, you should encrypt your ePHI to ensure its security.

-HIPAA compliance of SFTP Gateway
+HIPAA compliance of SFTP Gateway for AWS and Azure

 - Assigning unique user IDs (required) – Each SFTP Gateway user is assigned an SSH key (preferred) or username and password to log in, so the product meets this requirement.
 Win!